 - The Evangelical Universalist by Gregory MacDonald

 - The Christian Doctrine of Apokatastasis by Ilaria Ramelli (This is a 900-page scholarly work on the topic and it focuses on the New Testament and the church fathers.
-It is also the most expensive so I haven’t had a chance to read it.
 You can listen to the author being interviewed on youtube.
 She is planning to publish a popular, condensed version soon.)

 Hopeful Christian universalism is the less-confident version of Christian universalism.
 According to hopeful universalism, Scripture gives us enough reason to hope for the salvation of all, but not enough reason to be certain that all will be saved.
 Hopeful Christian universalism is presented in the following two books: